jforjanice/hk-mahjong-tutorial/README.md

 # HK Mahjong (be) foreplay 🀄

 A neon-drenched, interactive web application designed to teach the fundamentals of Hong Kong Old Style Mahjong.
-Built originally as a fun, practical way to teach a partner the ropes before sitting down at the physical table!
+Built originally as a fun, practical way to teach your friends the ropes before sitting down at the physical table!

 ## 🌟 Features